Sustainability Science and Society Bachelor's Degree

-The Bachelor of Science in Sustainability Science and Society at Michigan Tech develops confident, skilled sustainability professionals adept at understanding how to meet present needs (such as health, energy, food, shelter, and transportation), without compromising the ability of future generations to meet their own needs.
+The bachelor of science in sustainability science and society at Michigan Tech develops confident, skilled professionals adept at understanding how to meet present needs in critical areas including health, energy, food, shelter, and transportation, without compromising the ability of future generations to meet their own needs.
+With a focus on hands-on education and interdisciplinary collaborative opportunities across campus and beyond, Tech is a place to learn by doing.

 With a degree in sustainable science and society, you will gain the tools needed to study the causes of environmental degradation and help solve pressing environmental problems.
 You'll better understand and be equipped to respond to complicated issues and lead the creation of a sustainable future while preparing for new jobs in the emerging green economy.

-You can expand your knowledge and focus on where you want to make your impact by adding a minor, certificate, or even a second major, from any department on campus to complement your degree.
+You can expand your knowledge and focus on where you want to make your impact by adding a certificate or even a second major from any department on campus to complement your degree.

 Earn an Accelerated MS degree in Sustainable Communities, Environmental and Energy Policy or Industrial Heritage and Archaeology.
 You can do it in just one additional year at Michigan Tech with your BS in Sustainability Science and Society.